January 30th - February 4th, 2018

 Transfers are provided from Bozeman to West Yellowstone.
 Many competitors want you to find your own transportation to West Yellowstone, usually by local shuttle bus.
 Since our transfers are private, if the opportunity arises, we can stop along the 90-mile road to photograph wildlife—sometimes bighorn sheep are seen along the way.
 The drive to West Yellowstone is a beautiful drive through a mountain canyon and also goes through a section of the park itself.

-While in Yellowstone, the group will travel two days in a private 30-seater snow coach.
+While in Yellowstone, the group will travel in a private 13-seater snow coach.
 The snow coach is roomy and very comfortable and allows you to easily speak with Dan and the guide while traveling from location to location.
-The other two days the group will be on two 13-seater snow coaches; this is the only way we can travel to certain areas of the park in the winter.
-Each guest still has their own two seats for comfort and gear on the smaller coaches.
+Each guest will have their own two seats for comfort and gear.

 Custom lunches are provided daily along with plenty of goodies in between 🙂 You may have considered a snowmobile tour, which can be fun for the first day, but 3–4 days is tough!
 Not only are you exhausted by the end of the day from riding and the elements of the park, but you can’t talk while traveling, so it’s more difficult to stop the entire group if you see something of interest.
 If it is a cold -20F morning, you could be in for a long day.
 Your lunch gets frozen, and so does your nose!
 Snow coach is the way to go—be comfortable and enjoy yourself!

-A Note From Dan on Preparing f0r the Winter Yellowstone Trip
+A Note From Dan on Preparing for the Winter Yellowstone Trip

 To make the most of your adventure with Tanya and I in Yellowstone, I thought it would be helpful to make a list of things you’ll want to consider bringing.
 I’ve lived next to this inspirational park for over 20 years and have been visiting an additional seven.
 I’m fortunate to be able to say that it’s truly part of my backyard, and I’ve learned a few things I’d like to share.